-The increase in popularity of tender and well marbled beef in the United States has led to the creation of American Style Kobe Beef (or American Kobe).
-There are many farms in the US now that either raise 100% fullblood Wagyu beef or hybrid crossbreed between Japanese Wagyu cattle and European cattles such as Angus or Holstein.
+The increase in popularity of tender and well-marbled beef in the United States has led to the creation of American Style Kobe Beef (or American Kobe).
+There are many farms in the US now that either raise 100% full blood Wagyu beef or hybrid crossbreed between Japanese Wagyu cattle and European cattle such as Angus or Holstein.

 (To be fair… this photo was taken under studio light at night)